medik8s/node-maintenance-operator/README.md

 ### Set Maintenance on - Create a NodeMaintenance CR

-To set maintenance on a node a `NodeMaintenance` CustomResource should be created.
+To set maintenance on a node a `NodeMaintenance` custom resource should be created.
 The `NodeMaintenance` CR spec contains:
 - nodeName: The name of the node which will be put into maintenance mode.
 - reason: The reason why the node will be under maintenance.